Last updated: 2026-06-20

 Reach it safely from a remote server (SSH tunnel)

-The dashboard is powerful — it can read your agent's memory, secrets, and history — and by default it has no authentication.
-So you never expose port 9119 to the internet.
+The dashboard is powerful — it can read your agent's memory, secrets, and history.
+Newer versions (v0.16.0+) add a login layer, but you still never expose port 9119 directly to the internet: authentication is defense in depth, not network isolation.
 To use it on a VPS, forward the port to your laptop over SSH:

 # On your laptop: